Short Term & Independent Programs

 This fieldwork study abroad program in Thailand is offered to students taking NURS 535: Comparing Health Care Systems in an Intercultural Context: Study Abroad, which is taught during the spring semester prior to traveling abroad.
 Fieldwork based in Bangkok at the Mahidol University School of Nursing is offered following the end of the spring semester and before the beginning of Summer Session I.

 The course provides an intensive historical, sociopolitical, and cultural perspective on health and health care delivery in Thailand.
 Classroom and fieldwork experiences are designed to provide students with a broad view of Thailand’s history and culture.
 While in Thailand, students will spend 2-3 weeks exploring the health care system.
 Knowledge of the Thai language is not required in order to apply for the program, although informal self-instruction in Thai is encouraged.

 Global Independent Study: N298 - Location and activity of your choice

 NURS 298-00X: Global Independent Study: in addition to current options in France and Mexico, students who make appropriate connections, and have the necessary skills to engage in well-defined activities for a minimum of four weeks may be able to request credit for an independent study.
-Independent study must be arranged and approved by Global Health Affairs months before the study begins.
+Independent study must be arranged and approved by Global Health Affairs at least two months before the study begins.

 Nancy Biller, MA, MPH